 January 29th…“HAVE YOU EVER BEEN KNOCKED OUT COLD (i.e. UNCONSCIOUS)?”

-In those dear days of the long ago, I excitedly looked forward to Saturday evenings in Kiester like kids of today look forward to the latest video games.
+In those dear days of the long ago, I excitedly looked forward to Saturday evenings in our village of Kiester like kids of today look forward to the latest video games.
 But contrary to the youth of today, my buddies and I didn’t sit around like body lumps staring into tiny phone screens with just our thumbs moving for some form of exercise.

 With the Summer’s sun sliding gracefully into the farmland horizon, our youthful energies often escalated to playing “Hide N Seek” in the shadows of the village buildings or challenging one another to see how fast we could run to outdo a pal who was chasing and trying to catch you.